johannesjo/ng-fab-form/README.md

 ## configuring default messages

-Like the options, the default messages are an easily configurable ;
+Like the options, the default messages are an easily configurable:
 ```javascript
 angular.module('exampleApp', [
     'ngFabForm',